 Marble Roman Copy from 150 AD at the Altes Museum

-The statue had also been given the title “The faithful boy” based on an ancient anecdote invented to give this masterpiece a more heroic story: the faithful messenger shepherd boy, first delivered his message to the Roman Senate and only after his duty he then stopping to remove a painful thorn from his foot.
+The statue had also been given the title “The faithful boy” based on an ancient story invented to give this masterpiece a more heroic tale.
+The faithful messenger was a shepherd boy, who first delivered his message to the Roman Senate and only after his duty was done, did he then stop to remove a painful thorn from his foot.
 The Roman Senate commemorated the event by commissioning the bronze statue.

-Taking into account Hellenistic marble variants that have been discovered, such as the “Thorn-Puller” at the British Museum, none of which have the archaizing qualities of the bronze, recent scholarship has tended to credit this as a Roman bronze of the third century CE, with a head adapted from an archaic prototype.
+Taking into account the Hellenistic marble variants that have been discovered, such as the “Thorn-Puller” at the British Museum, none of which match the qualities of the bronze, recent scholarship has credited this statue as a Roman bronze of the third century CE, with a head adapted from an archaic prototype.

 “Thorn-Puller” – a Roman copy from the 1st century CE – British Museum